nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app-express/javascript/extra.md

 ```sh
  npm i --save @vonage/video-express
 ```
-You can read more about using NPM on the [npmjs website](https://www.npmjs.com/package/@vonage/video-express)
+You can read more about using the SDK through NPM on the [npmjs website](https://www.npmjs.com/package/@vonage/video-express)

 **Creating a room**